 Event Planning and Use of Campus

-Scheduling and Promoting Student Events
+A. Scheduling and Promoting Student Events

-A. Daily Email Announcements
+1. Email Announcements

-B. Community Bulletin Board
+2. Community Bulletin Board

-The Community Bulletin Board is located across from the student mailboxes on the first level of the Main building.
+A Community Bulletin Board is located across from the student mailboxes on the first level of the Main building.
 This bulletin board is for students to use for personal notices and off-campus events.
 No approval is required to post on this board.

-C. Crown Mobile App
+3. Crown Mobile App

-- Welcome Week Schedule/check-in
+- Welcome Week Schedule/Check-In

 - Chapel Check-in

 - Campus Events

 - Centralized access for students